Thiruvellakkulam

 Thiruvellakkulam (also called Annan Perumal Temple or Annankoil) is a Hindu temple dedicated to Vishnu located in Thirunangur, a village in the outskirts of Sirkazhi in the South Indian state of Tamil Nadu.
 Constructed in the Dravidian style of architecture, the temple is glorified in the Nalayira Divya Prabandham, the early medieval Tamil canon of the Alvar saints from the 6th–9th centuries CE.
 It is one of the 108 Divya Desams dedicated to Vishnu, who is worshipped as Annan Perumal and his consort Lakshmi as Alamermangai.

 It is one among the eleven Divya Desams of the Thirunangur Tirupatis, and is closely associated with Thirumangai Alvar.
-The temple is open from 8 a.m. to 10 a.m. and 5 p.m. to 7 p.m and has four daily rituals at various times of the day.
+The temple is open from 8 a.m. to 12.00 noon and 5 p.m. to 8 p.m and has five daily rituals at various times of the day.
 The Thirumangai Alvar Mangalasasana Utsavam celebrated annually during the Tamil month of Thai is the major festival of the temple during which the festival images of the eleven Thirunangur Tirupatis are brought on mount designed like Garuda, called Garuda Vahana, to Thirunangur.